CaselIT/falcon/README.rst

     $ http localhost:8000/1/things authorization:custom-token

-To visualize the application configuration the :ref:`inspect` can be used:
+To visualize the application configuration the *Inspect Module* can be used:

 .. code:: bash